Inference for multiple treatment effects using confounder importance learning: Results

-In Section \ref{sec:cps_results} we compare our CIL (under the EP approximation) to three methods: OLS under the full model ($J=278$ controls), DML based on the LASSO \citep{Belloni14b}, and standard BMA with a $\text{Beta-Binomial}(1,1)$ model prior and the pMOM prior in Section \ref{sec:model}.
-In Section \ref{subsec:singleT} using simulated data we also compare to BAC \citep{Wang12}, which was computationally unfeasible to apply to the salary data.
-We set its hyperparameter to $\omega = +\infty$, which encourages the inclusion of confounders relative to standard BMA.
-For completeness, we also considered a standard LASSO regression on the outcome equation \eqref{eq:y_eq}, setting the penalization parameter via cross-validation.
-We compared these methods to the oracle OLS, i.e. based on the subset of controls truly featuring in \eqref{eq:y_eq}.
-These methods are implemented in \texttt{R} packages \texttt{glmnet} \citep{glmnet} for LASSO, \texttt{mombf} for BMA, \texttt{hdm} \citep{hdm} for DML and \texttt{BACprior} \citep{BACprior} for BAC.
+In Section \ref{subsec:singleT} we compare our CIL (under the EP approximation) to DL based on the LASSO \citep{Belloni14b}, BAC \citep{Wang12}, ACPME \citep{Wilson18}, a standard LASSO regression on the outcome equation \eqref{eq:y_eq} (setting the penalization parameter via cross-validation), and standard BMA with a $\text{Beta-Binomial}(1,1)$ model prior and the pMOM prior on the coefficients (Section \ref{sec:method}).
+We compare these methods to the oracle OLS, i.e. based on the subset of covariates truly featuring in \eqref{eq:y_eq}.
+In Section \ref{sec:cps_results} we focus on DL, standard BMA and, since $n$ is large relative to the number of parameters, we also consider ordinary least-squares (OLS) under the full model.
+We did not include BAC and ACPME here, as they failed to return results after 2 days (ACPME also exhausted 96Gb of RAM memory).
+Finally, in Section \ref{subsec:abortion} we consider DL, BAC, ACPME and standard BMA.
+These methods are implemented in \texttt{R} packages \texttt{glmnet} \citep{glmnet} for the LASSO, \texttt{mombf} for BMA, \texttt{hdm} \citep{hdm} for DL, \texttt{bacr} \citep{bacr} for BAC and \texttt{regimes} \citep{regimes} for ACPME.
+Throughout we set the BAC hyper-parameter to $\omega = +\infty$, which is the default in R package \texttt{bac} and encourages the inclusion of confounders relative to standard BMA.
+R code to reproduce all our analyses is at \url{https://github.com/mtorrens/cil_article}.